Cleveland Cavaliers: Media

-Cavaliers games air on FanDuel Sports Network Ohio, with select simulcasts on WUAB channel 43 and WOHZ-CD channel 22 (Rock Entertainment Sports Network).
+Starting in the 2026–27 season, Cavaliers games will air on the DAZN streaming service, with 15 games simulcast over-the-air on Gray Media Cleveland sister stations WOIO channel 19 (CBS), WUAB channel 43 (My Network TV), and WTCL-LD/WOHZ-CD/W28FG-D channel 22 (RESN).
 The broadcast team includes play-by-play announcer John Michael, sideline reporter Serena Winters, and former Cavalier Brad Daugherty as analyst.
+Any nationally televised games will not be streamed by DAZN due to network exclusivity rights.

 Cayleigh Griffin and former Cavaliers guard Austin Carr host the pregame/halftime/postgame shows, with former Cavaliers guard Iman Shumpert serving as a contributor.